-In a search warrant, probable caused is based on information derived from a variety of sources.
-These include: Investigations conducted by other law enforcement officers, personal observations (usually obtained through surveillance) and information provided by non-law enforcement sources.
+In a search warrant, probable cause is based on information derived from a variety of sources.
+These include Investigations conducted by other law enforcement officers, personal observations (usually obtained through surveillance), and information provided by non-law enforcement sources.

 If information comes from a dubious, unreliable source or a source of unknown reliability the investigator has a decision to make.
 Either choose not to use the information or, if the information is used, the investigator must disclose in the warrant what credibility issues there are.

 There’s a legal concept known as, “Fruit of the poisonous tree”.
 What it means, in terms of warrants, is that if any information used is later deemed non-credible or if the information was obtained in an illegal or improper way, that whatever results are obtained from the warrant are generally discarded.
 They can’t be used in court and anything that was gained from them (such as evidence seized, or an arrest made) is considered null and void.
 They are the fruits of that poisonous tree…

 Example: A detective authors a search warrant for drug sales going on in a residence.
 His search warrant is based partly on non-credible information and he doesn’t inform the Judge of this.
 The judge signs it, the SWAT team hits the house, they seized 10 kilos of cocaine and arrest the dealer.

 If the Judge (or the dealer’s lawyer) later finds out about the use of the non-credible information the suspect is set free and the drugs are booked for destruction.